 The Macedon Ranges Sustainability Group (MRSG) emerged from the Woodend Sustainable Living Community (2003-2008).
 The predecessor organisation was responsible for the development of the Sustainability Hub at the rear of the Neighbourhood House and the layout of the permaculture garden; including negotiations with the local council and Sustainability Victoria.

 The WSLC partnered in the development of the Sustainability Hub and was initially a lessee of the office, store room, function room, under-croft and permaculture garden area.
 The Shire council (MRSC) and the Woodend Neighbourhood Centre took over these places in 2013.
 MRSG still manages the permaculture garden at the rear of this building.

-In 2008 the committee decided a the sustainable community organization should seek influence over a broader cross section of the Macedon Ranges if it was to achieve its vision.
-As a result the Macedon Ranges Sustainability Group was born in August 2008 with a new committee, a new structure, a business plan and a focus on events and practical activities that would seed sustainable living across the shire.
+In 2008 the committee decided the sustainable community organization should seek influence over a broader cross section of the Macedon Ranges if it was to achieve its vision.
+As a result, the Macedon Ranges Sustainability Group was born in August 2008 with a new committee, a new structure, a business plan and a focus on events and practical activities that would seed sustainable living across the shire.